-Ruler of the Babylonian kingdom of the dead, a place of dust
+of the kingdom of the dead, a place of dust and dismal bleakness where

-and dismal bleakness where priests, prophets and kings alike share the
+priests, prophets and kings alike share the same eternal fate to sit

-same eternal fate to sit like motionless birds and exist on mud.
+like motionless birds and subsist on mud.

-causing the death of one of her lovers, demanded entry into the Underworld
+Ishtar, a principal goddess, after causing the death of one of her lovers,

-to see him.
-She was escorted by one of Ereshkigal's guides who told
+demanded entry into the Underworld to see him.
+She was escorted by one

-her that she must part with different items of her finery on the way
+of Ereshkigal's guides who told her that she must part with different

-so, by the time they meet, Ishtar was naked and enraged at her treatment.
+items of her finery on the way so, by the time they meet, Ishtar was

-in the kingdom of the dead. lshtar’s influence as the goddess
+Ishtar and compelled her to remain in the kingdom of the dead. lshtar’s

-of love was taken from the world with the consequence that no creatures
+influence as the goddess of love was lost to the world with the consequence

-the water of life on lshtar and return her finery.
+to sprinkle the water of life on lshtar and return her finery.

 to Gilgamesh how he saw Ereshkigal with the Book of the Dead and her